Four simple changes to take back control.

 Visit Settings > Notifications and turn off all notifications except those from real people– apps like WhatsApp, FB Messenger or Messages.

-When we unlock our phones, we see a field of colorful icons begging to be tapped – which taxes our mind.
+When we unlock our phones and see a field of colorful icons begging to be tapped, it taxes our mind.

-Instead, try limiting your first screen to just the "tools" you use for in-and-out tasks– like Maps, Camera, Calendar, Notes, or Lyft.
-Move all the rest away from the first page and into folders.
+Instead limit your first screen to just the "tools" you use for in-and-out tasks– like Maps, Camera, Calendar, Notes, or Lyft.
+Move the rest of your apps off the first page and into folders.

-Using your phone's search box to open apps forces you to make a conscious choice: it takes just enough effort to pause and ask, “do I really want to do this?”
+Swipe down and type the app you want to open instead of leaving bad habits on the home screen.
+Typing takes just enough effort to pause and ask, “do I really want to do this?”

 Get a separate alarm clock in your bedroom, and charge your phone in another room (or on the other side of the room).
 This way, you can wake up without getting sucked into your phone before you even get out of bed.